bring our railway into public ownership

 The history

-Our railway was privatised from 1994-1997.
+Our railway was privatised from 1994-1997, following the passing of The Railways Bill in 1993.
 Margaret Thatcher herself didn’t want to privatise British Rail, but her successor John Major decided to go ahead.

 The rail network was carved up and today private train operating companies run 17 franchises across our railway.
 For a set number of years, they’re responsible for running train services covering a certain area, according to a specification set by the government.

-Three ROSCOs (Rolling Stock Operating Companies) companies own and lease the trains themselves.
+Three ROSCOs (Rolling Stock Companies) own and lease the trains themselves.
 Network Rail (which is publicly owned) manages the track and some of the stations.

 The infrastructure itself was originally put under control of privatised ‘Railtrack’ – but after fatal accidents, publicly owned Network Rail took over in 2002.